'Spider-Man: Brand New Day' Will Officially Include 5 Main Types of Villains

 Marvel Studios and Sony Pictures have kept Sadie Sink's role under wraps, but rumors suggest she could be playing Jean Grey in Spider-Man: Brand New Day.

 The real threat, however, comes from who Jean Grey is in the comics.
-She's an Omega-level mutant with immense telepathic and telekinetic power, and a connection to the Phoenix Force, an entity capable of catastrophic destruction.
+She's an Omega-level mutant with immense telepathic and telekinetic power and a connection to the Phoenix Force, an entity capable of catastrophic destruction.

 Supernatural

-The Hand attacking Spider-Man in the new footage.
+The Hand attacking Spider-Man.

 Marvel Studios